Quantum Gravitational Sensor for Space Debris: Noises in the Matter-wave Interferometry

-where $g=2$ is the Lande g-factor, $\mu_B=9\times10^{-24}$\,J/T is the Bohr magneton, $m_0$ is the mass of the interferometer and $\nabla B=10^4$\,T/m is the gradient of the magnetic field.
-The direction of the acceleration $a_m$ depends on both the gradient of the magnetic field and the value of the spin in each arm.
+where $g=2$ is the Lande g-factor, $\mu_B=9\times10^{-24}$\,J/T is the Bohr magneton, $m_0$ is the mass of the interferometer and $\nabla B=10^4$\,T/m~\cite{Nat.Commun.4.2424, Marshman:2021wyk, Henkel:2021wmj} is the gradient of the magnetic field.
+The direction of the acceleration $a_m$ depends on the gradient of the magnetic field, and the value of the spin in each arm.
 The magnetic field gradient makes the system on the right path accelerate during $[0,t_a]$ and $[2t_a+t_e,3t_a+t_e]$, decelerate during $[t_a,2t_a]$ and $[3t_a+t_e,4t_a+t_e]$, while in the intermediate interval $[2t_a,2t_a+t_e]$ it is vanishingly small, while the part of the system on the left path is in free-fall.
-The transfer function for such an interferometer is given by \footnote{A similar form of the transfer function has been obtained also in~\cite{Toros:2020dbf} for two case of two symmetric interferometers located at distance $\pm d/2$ from the origin (i.e., a dual two-particle interferometer).
+The transfer function for such an interferometer is given by \footnote{A similar form of the transfer function has been obtained also in~\cite{Toros:2020dbf} for two symmetric interferometers located at distance $\pm d/2$ from the origin (i.e., a dual two matter-wave interferometers).
 Each interferometer is located asymmetrically with respect to the origin (i.e., either left or right of the origin).
-As the origin coincides with center of the harmonic GGN trap, each individual interferometer acquired different GGN phases on the two arms, leading to a GGN signature in the combined dual two-particle interferometer.
-For more details see Appendix~\ref{AppendixB}.}:
+As the origin coincides with the center of the harmonic trap, each individual interferometer acquires different GGN induced phases on the two arms, leading to a GGN as a sensor in the combined dual two matter-wave interferometer.
+For more details, see Appendix~\ref{AppendixB}.}:

-We note that Eq.~\eqref{Fgg-half-eq} is the transfer function for the MIMAC scheme discussed in \cite{Marshman:2018upe} and can be used to carry out frequency-space noise analysis of any type.
 The transfer function $F(\omega)$ is plotted in Fig.~\ref{Fgg-symmetric} with different values for the splitting time $t_a$, the free-falling time $t_e$, and the interferometer mass $m_0$.

-As shown in sub-figures (a) and (b) of Fig.~\ref{Fgg-symmetric}, the splitting time, $t_a$, and the free-falling time, $t_e$, significantly affect on the behaviour of the transfer function $F(\omega)$.
+As we have shown in sub-figures (a) and (b) of Fig.~\ref{Fgg-symmetric}, the splitting time, $t_a$, and the free-falling time, $t_e$, significantly affect on the behaviour of the transfer function $F(\omega)$.
 The splitting time has a greater impact on the absolute value of $F(\omega)$, while the free-falling time has a greater impact on the oscillatory behaviour of $F(\omega)$.